-Icelandic 1A will be taught in Fall and Icelandic 1B in Spring.
+When taught, Icelandic 1A is scheduled in Fall and Icelandic 1B in Spring.
 Each of the classes is taught three times per week.